zu1k/Good-MITM/README.md

 Now I add two demo websites, removing ADs using good-MITM `rewrite` feature.

-You should use the demo rule file, `good-mitm.exe -f demo.yaml`
+You should use the demo rule file, `good-mitm.exe -k private.key -c cert.crt -r demo.yaml`

 See the effect by comparing the content(ads) with and without using `good-MITM`.